-How to Keep Focused and Productive
+How to Keep Focused in Four Simple Steps

 Definition of FOCUS – the centre of interest or activity (noun)

 We live in a digitally driven world where notifications come swooshing across our screens; pings interrupt our train of thought as they signal a message, another email, tweet or an ‘irresistible’, limited time offer.
 Then there are exciting apps on our mobile gadgets, sometimes intended to help us get more done.
-Yet, in reality often setting ourselves for more distractions.
+Yet, in reality, often setting ourselves for more distractions.

 We have an attention span of around eight seconds